ucsd-ccbb/network_bio_toolkit/README.md

 ### gsea_notebooks

-- **PrepGsea_full_example**: Example for using PrepGsea.
+- **PrepGsea_basic_example**: Example for using PrepGsea.
 If this is your first time using PrepGsea, use this notebook as your reference.
 - **PrepGsea_from_file_example**: Example for realoading an already completed analysis back into jupyter notebooks.

+### general_notebooks

+- Look [here](https://bl.ocks.org/m1webste/raw/150c2f9f1c00209f02cbd0e6c504de60/) for an example of all three pipelines in one notebook.
+This analysis was conducted on the kidney genes of NASA lab mice who had experienced space flight.
+The actual notebook that bl.ocks page was derived from is available in our notebooks/general_notebooks folder.

 ## Misc